coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 046.md

 [[Mary]] and [[Tabby]] spoke to a gentleman - [[Mardell]] - that wanted to buy our piece of the [[Seal of Infinity]].
 Talitha stole all the notes from the mayor and give them to [[Carver]] so that they can get rid of Grey Cloward.

-The group met the group called the [[War Hogs]] that really want to go to war with someone somewhere at some time.
+The group met the group called the [[War Hawks]] that really want to go to war with someone somewhere at some time.
 The people the group met are the lowest possible level, and will never be a higher level because they are not particularly intelligent.
 There are definitely people who are higher up that are more dangerous overall.

 **Note:** We will have the *drained* status until we leave.
 # Faylen & Mary